 Depression is the illness of those that have been strong for too long.

-For many years’ men in particularly have been more likely to commit and succeed in their suicidal attempts.
+For many years, men, in particular, have been more likely to go through with their suicide attempts.
 It is only now that the world is holding a light to the darkness that men have lived in, with the numerous suicides of male celebrities and the media willing to expose story-lines that challenge the realities of this subject and illness that has claimed the lives of numerous men.

 Depression itself has been long misunderstood, leading to little help and support available and further damage done to sufferers.